openandclose/tosixinch/docs/development.rst

 Test
 ----

-Tests are done on linux.
+Tests are done on linux (even tests for Windows system path).